Religion in medieval England: Post-Conquest

 Some of these Norman and French churchmen adopted and embraced aspects of the former Anglo-Saxon religious system, while others introduced practices from Normandy.
 Extensive English lands were granted to monasteries in Normandy, allowing them to create daughter priories and monastic cells across the kingdom.
 The monasteries were brought firmly into the web of feudal relations, with their holding of land linked to the provision of military support to the crown.
-The Normans adopted the Anglo-Saxon model of monastic cathedral communities, and within seventy years the majority of English cathedrals were controlled by monks; every English cathedral, however, was rebuilt to some extent by the new rulers.
-England's bishops remained powerful temporal figures, and in the early twelfth-century raised armies against Scottish invaders and built up extensive holdings of castles across the country.
+The Normans adopted the Anglo-Saxon model of monastic cathedral communities, and within seventy years, the majority of English cathedrals were controlled by monks; every English cathedral, however, was rebuilt to some extent by the new rulers.
+England's bishops remained powerful temporal figures, and in the early twelfth century, raised armies against Scottish invaders and built up extensive holdings of castles across the country.

 New religious orders began to be introduced into England.
 As ties to Normandy waned, the French Cluniac order became fashionable and their houses were introduced in England.
 The Augustinians spread quickly from the beginning of the twelfth century, while later in the century the Cistercians reached England, creating houses with a more austere interpretation of the monastic rules and building the great abbeys of Rievaulx and Fountains.
 By 1215, there were over 600 monastic communities in England, but new endowments slowed during the thirteenth century, creating long-term financial problems for many institutions.
 The Dominican and Franciscan friars arrived in England during the 1220s, establishing 150 friaries by the end of the thirteenth century; these mendicant orders rapidly became popular, particularly in towns, and heavily influenced local preaching.
 The religious military orders that became popular across Europe from the twelfth century acquired possessions in England, including the Templars, Teutonic Knights and Hospitallers.

 Belief and practice

 Church interiors

-Medieval churches were divided into two main sections, the nave where the congregation gathered and the chancel at the east end of the building.
+Medieval churches were divided into two main sections: the nave where the congregation gathered and the chancel at the east end of the building.
 The chancel, considered the most sacred part of the church, included the sanctuary where the high altar was located.
 Beneath the chancel arch, a rood screen blocked the chancel off from the nave.
-Made of wood, the rood screen included a door and gaps in which the congregation could glimpse into the nave.
+Made of wood, the rood screen included a door and gaps through which the congregation could glimpse into the nave.
 The rood screen was a visible symbol of the division between the clergy and the laity.
 Dominating the church was the rood or crucifix mounted above the rood screen.
 The life-sized image of Christ on the cross was flanked by carved images of the Virgin Mary and the apostle John.

 Walls featured colorful paintings illustrating the doctrines of creation, incarnation, atonement, penance, purgatory and judgement.
 In a time of high illiteracy, these images acted as "books for laymen".
 One such image was the doom painting above the chancel arch.
 The doom depicted the Last Judgment, showing Christ in glory, the resurrection of the dead, the saved being welcomed into Heaven, and the damned being dragged to Hell.